Terenco12345/se702-bci-project/README.md

 ## Experiment preparations
 Ensure that all the experiment is conducted in a quiet environment as the Neurosky Mindwave is susceptible to noise.
+Provide each participant with a participant ID.

+## System Requirements
+In order to run the project locally, you must ensure you have setup, installed and tested:

+-   `git`
+-   `node.js`
+-   `python3`

+This implementation is fully supported and tested on Windows 10